-- have completed a bachelor's degree with courses in nutrition, including upper-level macro-and micronutrients, community or lifespan nutrition, general and organic chemistry, biology, physiology, biochemistry, and statistics; - 2. be proficient in written and spoken English; - 3. have a prior grade-point average of 3.0 or higher; - submit scores on the Graduate Record Examination General Test; - 5. submit a personal letter of intent and letters of reference. - Collateral course work may be required to overcome deficiencies, but will not count towards the degree requirements.
+- munity or lifespan nutrition, general and organic chemistry, biology, physiology, biochemistry, and statistics; - 2. be proficient in written and spoken English; - have a prior grade-point average of 3.0 or higher; - submit scores on the Graduate Record Examination General Test: - submit a personal letter of intent and letters of reference.
+Collateral course work may be required to overcome deficiencies, but will not count towards the degree requirements.